Duquesne University - Palumbo-Donahue School of Business

 Jobs for program alumni

-Graduates of the MBA in Sustainable Business Practices are managing integrated bottom lines at many organizations in diverse sectors.
+Graduates of the One-Year MBA in Sustainable Business Practices are managing integrated bottom lines at many organizations in diverse sectors.
 They have leadership roles in project management, consulting, supply chain, policy development, marketing, finance, manufacturing, information technology, among others.
 Many oversee sustainability councils, green teams and community initiatives.
 Some are creating value as social entrepreneurs.
 Recent placement of our graduates includes: Alcoa, American Eagle Outfitters, Bayer, BNY Mellon, Carbon Disclosure Project, CONSOL Energy, Deloitte, EQT Corporation, Ernst & Young, Federated Investors, FedEx Ground, Herman Miller, Highmark, JP Morgan Chase, KPMG, Kraft Heinz Company, PNC Bank, Peoples Gas, PPG Industries, PricewaterhouseCoopers, Schneider Downs, UPMC, U.S. Steel.

 To be considered for admission, complete the application process and include a copy of your Peace Corps Description of Service.
 When completing your application, please be sure to indicate your Peace Corps service.